-Lake Fenton is located in Fenton, Michigan.
+Lake Fenton is located in Fenton, Michigan and has Public Access.
 With a surface area 845 acres all sport Lake Fenton is considered as the largest lake in Genesee County.
 Lake Fenton is surrounded by beautiful neighborhoods that all have different history and character.
 Some of these neighborhoods have a cottage feel and other have much more high end feel.
 Regardless where you are at on the lake you are strategically located close to town and part of the Lake Fenton School District.
 The deepest depth of the lake reaches a maximum depth of over 90 feet, which is used by many scuba divers.
 Anglers can expect an excellent population of large mouth bass, rock bass, small mouth bass, pan fish, black crappie, bluegill, northern pike, walleye, sunfish and yellow perch in the Fenton fishing community.

 Aerial view from near the Public Access